-Erste Group's diversity and inclusion principles are embedded both in its Statement of Purpose and Code of Conduct, which places emphasis on providing a work environment free of discrimination and harassment and valuing the work and worth of each and every person, regardless of gender, age, marital status, sexual orientation, physical ability, race, skin colour, religious or political affiliation, ethnic background, nationality, citizenship or any other aspect unrelated to employment.
+Erste Group's diversity and inclusion principles are reflected in its Statement of Purpose and Code of Conduct, which both emphasise that the work environment must be free of discrimination and harassment and must value the work of each and every person, regardless of gender, age, marital status, sexual orientation, physical ability, race, skin colour, religious or political affiliation, ethnic background, nationality, citizenship or any other aspect unrelated to employment.
 An independent Anti-Discrimination Officer advises and mediates in matters concerning harassment and discrimination, and works with management on awareness and prevention.

 Erste Group's Diversity and Inclusion Policy provides the framework for local diversity managers to define priorities and initiatives that support the group diversity strategy.
-By the end of 2018, all local Erste banks in had become signatories to their national Diversity Charters, with Banca Comercială Română and Slovenská sporiteľňa joining in 2018.
-The Diversity and Inclusion

-Policy defines diversity and inclusion principles by which Erste Group is committed to live.
-It also provides a common understanding on what diversity and inclusion means for Erste Group and outlines roles and responsibilities, as well as general guidelines on how to develop, implement and adjust diversity and inclusion targets and strategy.

-The policy also defines diversity concepts applied when appointing members to the management board and supervisory board with respect to age, gender as well as educational and professional background.
-In addition to setting a Group-wide target for women in top management and supervisory boards, it requires, inter alia: that all positions, including managerial positions, shall be advertised on the internal job market (unless there are succession pool candidates in line for that position).
-The selection process and criteria must be transparent and gender-neutral language must be used in job advertisements; talent pools and programs shall be open to qualified employees of all ages, genders and backgrounds; short lists of candidates for top management positions shall include at least one of each gender; and for candidates to supervisory boards, nominating committees of supervisory boards (Holding and local banks) shall keep short lists of suitable female candidates.
+As of yearend 2019, all local Erste banks were signatories to their respective national Diversity Charters.
+The Policy also defines the diversity concepts applicable in appointing management board and supervisory board members with regard to age, gender, education and professional career.
+In addition to setting group-wide targets for the share of women in top management and on the supervisory board, it also requires that all positions, including management positions, have to be advertised internally (unless candidates from a succession pool are already available for a position).
+Selection processes and criteria must be transparent and job offers have to be worded in a gender-neutral manner: Talent pools and programmes must be open to suitable employees of any age group, gender or origin; when filling top management positions, at least one candidate per gender must be short-listed; when filling supervisory board mandates, the nomination committees (Holding and local banks) must consider female candidates.

-The diversity priorities for 2018 were the following: develop more group-wide initiatives to support female leadership; make careers in the field of IT more attractive for women through Erste WIT; develop and encourage more initiatives in the area of LGBT+ inclusion; further develop local diversity initiatives in CEE; and continue monitoring the gender pay gap on a country-by-country basis and identify measures for closing it.
+In 2019, Erste Group pursued the following diversity priorities: to increase the number of women in management positions groupwide; to make careers in the field of IT more attractive for women through Erste WIT (Women in IT); to develop and encourage more initiatives for LGBTIQ inclusion in the CEE region; and to implement local initiatives promoting diversity in CEE.